RandomComputerUser/FancyLighting/README.md

 - Slightly increased the contrast of lighting when using full HDR rendering
 - Made Fancy Atmosphere brighter and more colorful
 - Tweaked the sky colors used by Fancy Atmosphere
-- Decreased the brightness of the sun in Fancy Atmosphere
+- Tweaked the appearance of the sun in Fancy Atmosphere
 - Tweaked sky light color Preset 1 (now called "Natural")
 - Improved and optimized global illumination
 - The gamma setting now adjusts output gamma (instead of content gamma)